softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 ### Grading Rubric

 > [!NOTE]
-> You can receive 4 points of extra credit by first receiving 100% from the autograder and then completing an in-person passoff before the final due date.
+> You can receive 4 points of extra credit by first receiving 100% from the autograder and then completing an in-person pass off before the final due date.

 | Category       | Criteria                                                                                                                                                                                        |       Points |
 | :------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -----------: |